mondeja/awesome-hledger/README.md

 ## Related Tools

-These tools are not made for hledger, but they provide import features to maintain journal files.
+These tools are not made for hledger, but they provide useful workflows to maintain journal files.

 - [Tabula](https://github.com/tabulapdf/tabula) - Extract data from tables in a pdf file to import to hledger.
 - [csvkit](https://csvkit.readthedocs.io) - Convert to csv and do operating like cut, grep, sort, join, stack, etc.
 - [GNU Make](https://www.gnu.org/software/make/) - Set multiple conversions, import and other operations for you ledger files.
+- [hledger-fmt](https://github.com/mondeja/hledger-fmt) - Format hledger's journal files.
 - [watchexec](https://github.com/watchexec/watchexec) - Automatically run a hledger command when the journal changes.
 Available in most linux distributions.
 - [entr](https://github.com/eradman/entr) - Alternative to [watchexec](https://github.com/watchexec/watchexec)